-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) $\checkmark$ OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2015 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 COMMISSION FILE NUMBER: 1-33901 Fifth Street Finance Corp.
-(EXACT NAME OF REGISTRANT AS SPECIFIED IN ITS CHARTER) DELAWARE 26-1219283 (State or jurisdiction of (I.R.S.
-Employer Identification No.) incorporation or organization) 777 West Putnam Avenue, 3rd Floor 06830 Greenwich, CT (Address of principal executive office) (Zip Code) REGISTRANT'S TELEPHONE NUMBER, INCLUDING AREA CODE: (203) 681-3600 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter periods as the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES $\square$ NO $\square$ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-YES $\Box$ NO $\Box$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one): Accelerated filer $\square$ Large accelerated filer $\square$ Non-accelerated filer $\square$ Smaller reporting company $\square$
+, ☑ QUARTERLY REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECU URITIES EXCHANGE ACT OF 193 34 For the quarterly per riod ended June 30, 2015 OR ☐ TRANSITION REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECU JRITIES EXCHANGE ACT OF 193 34 COMMISS SION FILE NUMBER: 1-33901 eet Finance Corp.
+EGISTRANT AS SPECIFIED IN ITS CHARTER) (State ELAWARE or jurisdiction of ution or organization) 26-1219283 (I.R.S.
+Employer dentification No.) Gr nam Avenue, 3rd Floor eenwich, CT vrincipal executive office) 06830 (Zip Code) REGISTRANT'S TELEPHO ONE NUMBER, INCLUDING AREA CO (203) 681-3600 ODE: (or for such shorter periods as the regi oorts required to be filed by Section 13 or a strant was required to file such reports), ar 15(d) of the Securities Exchange Act of 1934 ad (2) has been subject to such filing required to be submitted and pos site, if any, every Interactive Data File preceding 12 months (or for such shorter ed filer, an accelerated filer, a non-accelera smaller reporting company" in Rule 12b-2 Large accelerated filer \square Accelerated filer \square Non-accelerated filer \square Smaller reporting company \square (Do not check if a smaller reporting 5 company)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act) YES $\square$ NO $\square$
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act) YES \square NO \square

-The registrant had 153,340,371 shares of common stock outstanding as of May 8, 2015.
+The registrant had 153,340,371 shares of common stock outstanding as of August 7, 2015.